YutongWen/GuideSep/README.md

 pip install -r requirements.txt
 ```

+Please change the root directory in the `configs/paths/default.yaml`.

 ### FluidSynth

-Install [FluidSynth](https://github.com/FluidSynth/fluidsynth/wiki/Download) for training data simulation.
+Optional: install [FluidSynth](https://github.com/FluidSynth/fluidsynth/wiki/Download) for training data simulation.
 You don't need this for inference with your own uploaded audio.

-For virtual instruments, we use [Aegean Symphonic Orchestra](https://sites.google.com/view/hed-sounds/aegean-symphonic-orchestra).
+Optional: for virtual instruments, we use [Aegean Symphonic Orchestra](https://sites.google.com/view/hed-sounds/aegean-symphonic-orchestra).
 Please download the Soundfont sf2 and put it in the project directory.

+## Model Checkpoint

+Model checkpoint is available at [Hugging Face](https://huggingface.co/YutongCooper/GuideSep-v1)

 ## How to run
+### Run inference with user provided samples
+A simple inference scipt is available at `inference.ipynb`.
+This notebook loads the provided model checkpoint, and does separation using a provided example from `mix/` and `cond/`.
+The script implements a simple UI for mask sketching.
+You can provide your own masks for separation.

+The diffusion inference scheduler and sampler configs are read from `configs/experiment/diffunet_complex_target_ins_extraction.yaml`.
+You can change the sampler config directly in the yaml file.

 ### Run experiment and evaluation
 Train model with chosen experiment configuration from [configs/experiment/](configs/experiment/)